New Mexico Aquaculture

 Do I like farming and business?

 An aquaculturist is a farmer and a business person.
-Farmers must be willing to work long hours in all kinds of weather, as well as be dedicated to the crop and its successful production.
+Farmers must be willing to work long hours in all kinds of weather, and must be dedicated to the crop and its successful production.
 A business person must be aware of where, when, and how to market the product to obtain the best price.
 If investors or bankers are funding the enterprise, the manager must account for every dollar spent and be able to justify the expenditure.

 How large an operation do I want and how am I going to achieve that goal?